ohata-toast/EasyMaker/en/console-guide.md

 2. Click **Delete Notebook**
 3. Requested deletion task cannot be cancelled.
 To proceed, please click **Confirm**

-> [Note] Storage:
+!!! tip "Note"
-> When deleting a notebook, boot storage and data storage are to be deleted.
+    When deleting a notebook, boot storage and data storage are to be deleted.
-> Connected NHN Cloud NAS is not deleted and must be deleted individually from **NHN Cloud NAS**.
+    Connected NHN Cloud NAS is not deleted and must be deleted individually from **NHN Cloud NAS**.

 <a id="experiment"></a>